 - 4. In the comment boxes, summarize the student's additional accomplishments and areas for future growth for the competency. - 5.
 Document the number of hours the student completed this semester.
-A minimum of 240 hours is required for all students each semester except advanced standing who complete 250 hours per semester.
-Graduate students include 8-10 hours for attendance at their integrative field seminar. - 6.
+A minimum of 240 hours is required Fall and Spring semesters.
+Graduate students include 8-10 hours for attendance at their integrative field seminar for Fall and Spring semesters.
+A minimum of 120 hours is required for Summer semester for advanced standing students, including 5 hours for attendance at their integrative field seminar. - 6.
 Determine a recommended grade based on the Pass/No Grade system.

-Pass: Student achieved a level of performance judged to be satisfactory by the field instructor.
-No Grade: Student did not achieve a level of performance judged to be satisfactory by the field instructor. - 7.
-Discuss the evaluation and grade with the student.
+Pass: Student achieved a level of performance judged to be satisfactory by the field instructor No Grade: Student did not achieve a level of performance judged to be satisfactory by the field instructor.

+- 7. Discuss the evaluation and grade with the student.
 The field instructor and the student must sign the learning evaluation tool in Sonia by the due date unless an extension is approved by the field coordinator. - 8.
 An addendum is required when, in the opinion of either the field instructor or the student, there has been an omission of relevant information; the information reported requires further clarification; or the student believes that the evaluation is unfair or unjustified.
 The addendum, which is uploaded in Sonia, may be prepared by either the student or the field instructor.
+An addendum requires the signature of the field instructor and the student.
+The signatures indicated the parties have read the addendum; it is not intended to indicate agreement with the contents.